 - Utility cabinets

 If the problem is on a public street, road or highway, use our online form to report the problem.

 Please be prepared to tell us the street name or pinpoint your location on a map so we can get to the location quickly.

 If the problem is on a council estate, or on the outside of a council block, contact our Cleaning team by telephone on 020 8921 4661.

 What happens next?

-Once we receive your report, we will inspect the problem within two working days.
+Once we receive your report, we will inspect the problem within a few days.

-For street furniture, we start repairs within 15 working days.
+We aim to complete repairs within 28 working days of the inspection.
 If it is an emergency, we will start work on the problem within 24 hours.